 Next, add leafy greens since they’re packed with magnesium, which can lower your prostaglandin levels to reduce cramps.
 Throw in some vitamin b6-rich poultry to boost your serotonin and dopamine levels.
 (Both neurotransmitters can help relieve pain.)

-The Allay is an ultra-thin patch you wear on your stomach.
+One such devices is the Allay, an ultra-thin patch you wear on your stomach.
 It pulses 1,000 times a second, delivering a small electric current through a wire loop.
 That current then produces an undetectable magnetic field into the tissue of your abdomen.
 The field gets your cells to pump out any excess fluid.
 And that helps your body fight the bloating, swelling and pain that often accompany your period.

 You can wear the patch for five full, 24-hour days before you have to remove it and recharge it’s battery.
 For most women, that will cover the most painful part of your period, although fibroids can also make your period longer and heavier.